Sanborn-Young/PDFRenamer/README.md

 There is a special file in the subdirectory that holds all the parts of the extension called domain_map.csv.
 If you open this file with the text editor you can make a translation table to turn a web address into another word of your choosing.
 For example, if you are downloading from Etrade, you may be downloading a financial document from Morgan Stanley.
 In the csv file, if you place "Etrade, MS" on a single line, before saving it will turn the normal Etrade file name into MS. Just make sure to have a single line for each translation, with the first word being the target for the translation, and the second word being what it will be transformed to.

+#### Fixes

+Note original version push to get hub had an issue where the pull down box for the extension had a non operational checkbox that would not turn off the extension when checked and saved.
+This has been fixed with the version here.